 Travel four hours by road back to Hanoi to catch your domestic flight down to Danang.
-From here it is only a short 20-minute drive to the delightful Fusion Maia, which will be your home for the next five nights.
-Fusion Maia is located on a lovely stretch of sandy beach, and also boasts an inviting beachfront infinity pool.
-This hotel has an all-inclusive spa concept, meaning you can enjoy at least two spa treatments per person per day, ensuring complete rejuvenation and relaxation.
+From here it is only a short 20-minute drive to the delightful Naman Retreat, which will be your home for the next five nights.
+The hotel is located on a lovely stretch of sandy beach, and also boasts an inviting beachfront pool.

 If you can drag yourself away from the beach, pool and spa, there is also plenty to see and do in the surrounding area.
 It is definitely worth taking a day to stroll through the streets of Hoi An, which has a number of historically interesting buildings as well as some fantastic restaurants, bars and shops.
 Hoi An is also renowned for its tailor shops, where the skilled staff can create an outfit from scratch, sometimes in just 24 hours.

 It is also possible to explore the scenic countryside by bicycle or by jeep, travelling through local villages and catching a glimpse of day to day life in rural Vietnam.
 Stop off to learn about local industries including wood carving and boat building.

 Day 10 : Domestic flight from Danang to Ho Chi Minh City